 - 1. When is inpatient FOBT testing appropriate? - 2.
 How long does a patient need to be on a PPI after a peptic ulcer? - 3.
 What about patients who need to resume anticoagulation?

 1) When is inpatient FOBT use appropriate?

 Fecal occult blood testing in hospitalized patients

-FOBT generally not useful to answer clinical questions in hospitalized patients and studies show even when checked, rarely changes management:
+FOBT generally not useful to answer clinical questions in hospitalized patients.
+Several studies show FOBT results rarely change management.